Hollywood's Trade Bible Just Dropped a Bombshell Exposé On Meghan and Harry's Netflix Era

 What the Denials Confirmed

+The Sussex response to the Variety piece is worth examining not for what it denied but for what the act of denial revealed.
 A formal legal letter was deployed to contest a gossip story.
-That letter introduced the phrase "sans lawyers" into the cultural conversation — a phrase that will outlast most of the specific claims it was trying to rebut.
-The choice to respond to a story about communication difficulties through formal legal communication is a choice that says something about the nature of the relationship it was describing.
-Easy, warm, direct relationships do not require legal intermediaries to assert their ease, warmth, and directness.
+That letter introduced "sans lawyers" into the cultural conversation — a phrase that will outlast most of the specific claims it was trying to rebut.
+The choice to respond to a story about communication difficulties through formal legal communication says something about the nature of the relationship it was describing.

 And then Sarandos and Bajaria unfollowed Meghan on Instagram.
 Which is the specific kind of small, visible, deniable signal that Hollywood uses when it wants to communicate something without formally communicating anything.
 He still follows Beyoncé.
 He no longer follows the Duchess of Sussex.
 The algorithm, as the saying goes, noticed.